The Practical Telescope

 When the local astronomy club rebuilt their big 16'x20' roll-off roof, the original plan was to move the club 15" telescope into it.
 It became clear, however, the 15" telescope was going to need a lot of work.
 So the club decided to mothball the 15" telescope for now and let me to put my 24" telescope in the big roll-off.
 As it turned out, well worth the move.
 The big roll-off is ideal for this telescope.
 The walls are far enough away that the telescope never touches them.
 No need for the telescope to sit on two layers of bricks, so even looking straight up is comfortable on an eight foot ladder.
 With my big telescope closer to home, I've already used it more times this summer than the last couple years up north.
 Images are fantastic, at least that's what the club members tell me (might have to install a coin operated device so I can get a turn)<g>

-Note: After the move, my big telescope cleaned up pretty good.
-Got a chance to spin the main mirror and put down a new center marker.
+At last year's move, my big telescope cleaned up pretty good.
+Even got a chance to spin the main mirror and put down a new center marker.
 But after twenty years of mice nests, the top of the mirror box got soiled.
-The stain has soaked into the wood pretty deep, so sanding probably wouldn't get it all out.
-So next spring I plan to darken the stain and add a fresh coat of Spar-Erathyane.
+This summer I sanded the top of the box and actually got much of the mice stain out.
+Then I put down a new coat of stain and two fresh coats of Spar-Erathyane.
+Not perfect, but not bad.

 [Return to Top]